 The next time a child is giving you grief, take a deep breath and give them the gift of your presence, attention, a warm embrace, a shoulder to cry on and listen.
 You don’t even need to think of things to say just be still, present and listen.
 If it feels right, reflect only what you are hearing them say like identify feelings.

 ”When children feel understood, their loneliness and hurt diminish.
 When children are understood, their love for their parent is deepened.
 A parent’s sympathy serves as emotional first aid for bruised feelings.
 When we genuinely acknowledge a child’s plight and voice her disappointment, she often gathers the strength to face reality.” ~Haim Ginott

 I recommend the book Raising Cain: Protecting the Emotional Lives of Boys by Michael Thompson, Ph.D. & Dan Kindlon, Ph.D.

 Here’s also a video on how important it is to meet emotional needs

 Take Wonderful Care,

 Disclaimer: Positive Reframe shares resources with the intent of the positive progression of informed decision making related to issues associated with emotional, relational, physical and spiritual wellness.
 While I share personal and professional perspectives, my writings reflect my personal opinion and not intended to substitute professional advice, diagnosis, and treatment.
-This online medium does not lend itself to the level of detail and rapport building required for thorough assessment and therapeutic intervention thus the content shared on this page is for informational purposes only.
-To make well-informed decisions that best meet your family’s unique needs, I highly recommend exploring and researching available options, consulting primary health care providers and seeking referrals from a trusted source for professional counseling.
-I am a Licensed Marriage and Family Therapy in the state of Illinois, USA
+The online medium does not lend itself to the level of detail and rapport building required for thorough assessment and therapeutic intervention.
+Thus the content shared on this page is for informational purposes only.
+To make well-informed decisions that best meet your family’s unique needs, I highly recommend exploring and researching available options, consulting primary health care providers, and referrals from a trusted source for professional counseling.
+I am a licensed Marriage and Family Therapy in the state of Illinois, USA